cloudcreativity/ddd-modules/docs/guide/application/events.md

 Typically a bounded context subscribes to an event from another bounded context because it needs to mutate its state as a result of that event occurring.
 There are several strategies for handling inbound integration events.
 Choose the one that is best for your particular use-case.
-Two suggested strategies are:
+The suggested strategies are:

-- **Dispatching command messages** - the inbound event triggers a command that is dispatched, either synchronously to the command bus or asynchronously via the queue.
+- **Dispatching or queuing command messages** - the inbound event triggers a command that is dispatched via the command bus, either synchronously or asynchronously.
 One of the advantages of this approach is that it allows you to reuse the command for other delivery mechanisms.
 For example, if you wanted to trigger the same state mutation via a console command or HTTP controller.
+- **Queuing internal work** - the inbound event results in a job being pushed onto a queue for asynchronous processing.
+  This is useful where the work is _internal_ to the bounded context, and does not need to be exposed in your application layer as a command message.
+See the [asynchronous processing chapter](../infrastructure/queues) for the distinction between internal and external processing.
 - **Dispatching domain events** - the inbound event is mapped to a domain event that has _meaning_ within the receiving bounded context.
 This allows multiple side-effects to be triggered by the domain event.
 This strategy is advantageous if you dispatch the same domain event in other places within your domain code, e.g. from an